rltervo/IST782-Portfolio/README.md

 ## Opening Comments:
 The IST 782 Portfolio is designed to give students an opportunity to reflect and demonstrate how they achieved the Applied Data Science learning objectives and goals.

-Students are required to review all of their prior course accomplishments and determine materials how they met the program learning goals.
+Students are required to review all of their prior course accomplishments and identify materials that demonstrate how they met the program learning goals.

 ## Applied Data Science Program Learning Goals:
 • Collect, store,and access data by identifying and leveraging applicable technologies.